The Pulse of K-Entertainment

 Who does Oh Jung-se play in It Is Okay to Not Be Okay?

-Has Oh Jung-se won any major awards?
+Has Oh Jung-se won major acting awards?

 Yes.
-He won back-to-back Baeksang Arts Awards for Best Supporting Actor in Television in 2021 for It Is Okay to Not Be Okay and in 2022 for Uncle, making him one of very few performers to take consecutive wins in the same Baeksang category.
-He also holds a Grand Bell Award for Best Supporting Actor and multiple KBS Drama Awards.
+Oh Jung-se won consecutive Baeksang Arts Awards for Best Supporting Actor in Television in 2021 for It Is Okay to Not Be Okay and in 2022 for Uncle.
+Those wins cemented him as one of the most respected actors in Korean television after years of already acclaimed work across stage, film, and TV.

-Who is Oh Jung-se married to?
+What agency is Oh Jung-se with?